Feminizing Earlobe Reshaping and Reduction

 How is Feminizing Ear Lobe Reduction surgery performed?

 Feminizing earlobe surgery is often performed in conjunction with a series of facial feminization procedures.
 Depending on your desired outcome, earlobes may be reduced, reshaped, and cartilage may be sculpted to modify the overall contours of the ear.
 Feminizing an earlobe can be achieved by reducing and reshaping a larger and longer ear – given that feminine facial features are generally more petite than male features.
 The earlobe, or the peripheral lobule, is trimmed and reshaped as desired for a more feminine look.

 The single most important step in feminizing an ear is crafting a smooth and natural inferior lobe border.
 Dr. Deschamps-Braly is known for his aesthetic finesse and understanding of what it takes to achieve consistent and aesthetic outcomes.

-Who is the ideal candidate for Feminizing Ear Lobe Reduction?
+The ideal candidate for Feminizing Ear Lobe Reduction

-Older patients seeking facial feminization are typical candidates for ear lobe reduction surgery.
+Older patients seeking facial feminization are typical candidates for earlobe reduction surgery.
 The cartilage of the ears continues to grow throughout our lifetime.
-Gravity over time also causes ear lobes to sag, stretch, and enlarge, creating a condition commonly called “megalobe” — which may not look feminine, or aesthetically pleasing.
+Gravity over time also causes earlobes to sag, stretch, and enlarge, creating pendulous earlobes, a condition commonly called “megalobe” — which may not look feminine, or aesthetically pleasing.